 Nephrology Fellowship (Arizona)

-The Nephrology Fellowship at Mayo Clinic in Arizona provides an opportunity for outstanding training in all aspects of clinical practice, research and education related to nephrology and hypertension.
+The Nephrology Fellowship at Mayo Clinic in Arizona offers a well-balanced training opportunity founded on the three Mayo shields: clinical practice, research and education.

-Strengths of the Nephrology Fellowship at Mayo Clinic Arizona include:
+Strengths of the Nephrology Fellowship at Mayo Clinic in Arizona include:

-- Comprehensive training in interventional nephrology.
-Mayo Clinic in Arizona has a well-established and cohesive partnership with Arizona Kidney Disease and Hypertension Center (AKDHC) providing rotations and immersion in interventional nephrology.
-This fellowship includes a dedicated rotation at the AKDHC Surgery Center where annually approximately 800 arterial venous fistulae are created and approximately 4,000 interventions on hemodialysis fistula, grafts or catheters, and peritoneal dialysis catheters are performed.
+- Dedicated training in interventional nephrology.
+Mayo Clinic in Arizona has a well-established and cohesive partnership with the Arizona Kidney Disease and Hypertension Center (AKDHC).
+There is a dedicated rotation in interventional nephrology at the AKDHC Surgery Center, where annually approximately 800 arterial venous fistulae are created and approximately 4,000 interventions on hemodialysis fistula, grafts or catheters, and peritoneal dialysis catheters are performed.
 This training in interventional nephrology allows immersion in a surgery setting and enhances learning of this procedural skill set.

-- High renal pathology volume.
-The renal pathology service at Mayo Clinic in Arizona processes between 700 and 800 renal biopsies a year including approximately 60 native kidney biopsies.
-Allograft biopsies include protocol and for cause biopsies with immunofluorescence for C4d.
+- Comprehensive renal pathology experience.
+The trainee has a dedicated rotation in renal pathology and is trained by our dedicated renal pathologist.
+Mayo Clinic in Arizona processes between 700 and 800 biopsies (native and kidney allograft) a year.
+Allograft biopsies include protocol and for-cause biopsies with immunofluorescence for C4d.
 The full spectrum of allograft and native renal biopsy pathology, including glomerulonephritis, tubulointerstitial and vascular diseases, is encountered.

 You will be eligible to take the American Board of Internal Medicine subspecialty examination in nephrology upon successful completion of this fellowship.

-The Nephrology Fellowship at Mayo Clinic in Arizona will begin in July 2013.
-One fellow will be admitted to the program each year.
+The Nephrology Fellowship at Mayo Clinic in Arizona began in July 2013.
+One fellow is admitted to the program each year.